Engg-Shishir/Git-Practice-2023/Readme.md

 + Create connection between them(Local Repo & Remote Repo) : `git remote add origin https://github.com/Engg-Shishir/Git-Practice-2023.git`  (Here `origin` represent remote repository connection URL ).
 Next time you can use `origin` as a referances of connection URL(https://github.com/Engg-Shishir/Git-Practice-2023).
    + Now again check : `git remote -v`

 + Change `master` brance name as a `main` branch if you want : `git branch -M main`.
-But there is no necessary for this.
+But this is not necessary. `master` is much preferable than `main`

-+ Now `PUSH` your branch in remote repository : `git push origin master`. this command means that PUSH local `master` branch in remote origin(https://github.com/Engg-Shishir/Git-Practice-2023).
++ Now PUSH your branch in remote repository : `git push origin master`.
+Everytime this command PUSH, local repository master branch in remote origin(https://github.com/Engg-Shishir/Git-Practice-2023).
+That means if any new commited are created and want to push, you should run this command everytime.

-+
+  + You can also run : `git push -u origin master`.
+It's established permanent connection between origin and localBranch.
+That's why to push some commit just run : `git push`.No need to mention `origin master`.